 Each tracker is purpose-built for its specific product.
 The chart updates in real time during market hours, and every data panel reflects the full price history of that ticker going back to inception.
 Spike levels, decay metrics, and forward return analytics are all calculated from actual historical data.

-Built-in tools include the Spike Analyzer, Spike Probability Ladder, ETF Decay Projection, Expected Spike Table, Time to ATL, and Seasonality — all pre-loaded with the current ticker's data so you never have to switch between pages.
+Built-in tools include the Spike Analyzer, Spike Probability Ladder, ETF Decay Projection, Expected Spike Table, Time to ATL, and Seasonal Patterns — all pre-loaded with the current ticker's data so you never have to switch between pages.
 Every analysis tool on the tracker is the same tool available standalone, just embedded directly into the chart page for faster access.

 Dedicated trackers are available for UVXY, UVIX, VXX, SQQQ, SPXU, SOXS, and ZSL — with more tickers being added as the platform evolves.